 Baltimore City has approximately 59 miles of coastline and 116 miles of streams, including the Jones Falls, Herring Run, and Gwynns Falls.
 However, this represents a fraction of what was originally a network of small streams and creeks that were piped and paved over as the City developed in the late 19th and early 20th centuries.
 Many of these streams were either entirely buried or significantly covered, like Harris Creek (originally running from Patterson Park to the Harbor) and the Gwynns Run.
 Replacing these historic streams is a storm drain infrastructure, primarily installed prior to 1950, that includes:

 Additionally, Baltimore City consists of five watersheds.
-A watershed is an area where water drains to a waterway.
+A watershed is an area where water drains into a waterway.
 These watersheds are:

 - Back River